Fata Moradali, Ph.D.

 Our current projects focus on

-• Investigating the structural variation of lipopolysaccharide (LPS; endotoxin) in periodontal pathogens and its contribution to inflammatory responses underlying periodontal inflammation and Alzheimer’s disease.
+• Investigating the structural variation of lipopolysaccharides (or endotoxins) in periodontal pathogens and their contribution to inflammatory responses underlying periodontal inflammation and Alzheimer’s disease.

-• Leveraging molecular engineering for deciphering and imaging the intricate molecular and cellular interactions implicated in inflammatory conditions.
+• Leveraging molecular engineering and imaging systems for deciphering the intricate molecular and cellular interactions implicated in chronic inflammatory conditions.

 Current Funding